Seed dispersal: Long distance

 Long-distance seed dispersal (LDD) is a type of spatial dispersal that is currently defined by two forms, proportional and actual distance.
 A plant's fitness and survival may heavily depend on this method of seed dispersal depending on certain environmental factors.
 The first form of LDD, proportional distance, measures the percentage of seeds (1% out of total number of seeds produced) that travel the farthest distance out of a 99% probability distribution.
 The proportional definition of LDD is in actuality a descriptor for more extreme dispersal events.
 An example of LDD would be that of a plant developing a specific dispersal vector or morphology in order to allow for the dispersal of its seeds over a great distance.
 The actual or absolute method identifies LDD as a literal distance.
 It classifies 1 km as the threshold distance for seed dispersal.
 Here, threshold means the minimum distance a plant can disperse its seeds and have it still count as LDD.
 There is a second, unmeasurable, form of LDD besides proportional and actual.
 This is known as the non-standard form.
 Non-standard LDD is when seed dispersal occurs in an unusual and difficult-to-predict manner.
-An example would be a rare or unique incident in which a normally-lemur-dependent deciduous tree of Madagascar was to have seeds transported to the coastline of South Africa via attachment to a mermaid purse (egg case) laid by a shark or skate.[6]
+An example would be a rare or unique incident in which a normally-lemur-dependent deciduous tree of Madagascar was to have seeds transported to the coastline of South Africa via attachment to a mermaid purse (egg case) laid by a shark or skate.
 A driving factor for the evolutionary significance of LDD is that it increases plant fitness by decreasing neighboring plant competition for offspring.
 However, it is still unclear today as to how specific traits, conditions and trade-offs (particularly within short seed dispersal) affect LDD evolution.

 Autochory

-Autochorous plants disperse their seed without any help from an external vector, as a result this limits plants considerably as to the distance they can disperse their seed.
+Autochorous plants disperse their seed without any help from an external vector.
+This limits considerably the distance they can disperse their seed.

-Two other types of autochory not described in detail here are blastochory, where the stem of the plant crawls along the ground to deposit its seed far from the base of the plant, and herpochory (the seed crawls by means of trichomes and changes in humidity).
+Two other types of autochory not described in detail here are blastochory, where the stem of the plant crawls along the ground to deposit its seed far from the base of the plant; and herpochory, where the seed crawls by means of trichomes or hygroscopic appendages (awns) and changes in humidity.